Canadian Tire (TSE:CTC.A) Reaches New 12-Month High on Analyst Upgrade

 Canadian Tire Co.
-Limited (TSE:CTC.A) shares reached a new 52-week high on Monday after National Bank Financial raised their price target on the stock from C$199.00 to C$201.00.
+Limited (TSE:CTC.A) shares hit a new 52-week high during trading on Monday after National Bank Financial raised their price target on the stock from C$201.00 to C$219.00.
 National Bank Financial currently has an outperform rating on the stock.
-Canadian Tire traded as high as C$250.00 and last traded at C$199.83, with a volume of 50261 shares traded.
-The stock had previously closed at C$199.44.
+Canadian Tire traded as high as C$265.00 and last traded at C$212.13, with a volume of 137367 shares.
+The stock had previously closed at C$210.34.

-In related news, Director Dean Charles Mccann sold 1,750 shares of the firm’s stock in a transaction on Friday, February 19th.
-The shares were sold at an average price of C$176.00, for a total transaction of C$308,000.00.
-Following the completion of the transaction, the director now directly owns 2,750 shares of the company’s stock, valued at C$484,000.
+In other news, Director Dean Charles Mccann sold 1,750 shares of the stock in a transaction dated Friday, February 19th.
+The stock was sold at an average price of C$176.00, for a total transaction of C$308,000.00.
+Following the transaction, the director now directly owns 2,750 shares in the company, valued at approximately C$484,000.
+Also, Director James Lorne Goodfellow sold 6,000 shares of the firm’s stock in a transaction dated Monday, May 17th.
+The shares were sold at an average price of C$207.76, for a total value of C$1,246,580.40.

 Canadian Tire Corporation, Limited provides a range of retail goods and services in Canada.
 The company operates through three segments: Retail, CT REIT, and Financial Services.
 The Retail segment retails general merchandise, apparel, footwear, sporting equipment, gasoline, sporting goods and active wear, and workwear under the Canadian Tire, SportChek, Sports Experts, National Sports, Pro Hockey Life, Atmosphere, Mark's, PartSource, Gas+, and Helly Hansen banners.